 More than 2,400 entries are submitted each year in the Pulitzer Prize competitions, and only 21 awards are normally made.
 The awards are the culmination of a year-long process that begins early in the year with the appointment of 102 distinguished judges who serve on 20 separate juries and are asked to make three nominations in each of the 21 categories.

-By January 25, about 1,100 journalism entries have been uploaded to the Pulitzer entry Website.
+By January 25, about 1,100 journalism entries have been submitted to the Pulitzer digital entry Website where they will be reviewed by jurors on computer screens.
 Those entries may be made by any individual based on material coming from a United States newspaper or news site that publishes at least weekly during the calendar year and that adheres to the highest journalistic principles.
 Magazines and broadcast media, and their respective Web sites, are not eligible.
 In late February or early March, 77 editors, publishers, writers, and educators gather in the School of Journalism to judge the entries in the 14 journalism categories.

 Pulitzer and His Prizes